 Call for papers

-The aim of this fundamental text was to improve and adapt consumer law in the light of new rules and developments in European case law.
+Fundamentally, the purpose of this text was to improve and adapt consumer law in light of new rules and developments in European case law.
 Strengthening consumer protection was also intended to promote competition and improve household purchasing power.
-In the words of the explanatory memorandum, the aim was also to " guarantee the effectiveness of the rule of law " by modifying the powers of the administrative authorities in charge of consumer protection, but also by creating new means of redress.
+According to the explanatory memorandum, the aim was also to "ensure the effectiveness of the rule of law"by modifying the powers of the administrative authorities responsible for consumer protection, but also by creating new avenues of redress.

-The symposium will take stock of this consumer law, almost ten years to the day since it came into force.
-It will also provide participants with an overview of the latest developments in consumer law, through the rich and varied themes of the discipline.
-Finally, the event will provide an opportunity to reflect on the future of consumer law.
+The symposium aims to take stock of this consumer law, almost ten years to the day after its entry into force.
+Through a wide range of topics within the discipline, it will also provide participants with an overview of current developments in consumer law.
+Finally, the event will take a more forward-looking approach, reflecting on what the future of consumer law might hold.

 How to respond to the call for proposals?

-Proposals must include the name(s) of the author(s), their institution and/or laboratory, and their postal and e-mail address(es).
-The proposal must include an abstract and a working title.
-The abstract, in French or English, should be approximately 1000 characters long.
+Proposals for papers must include the name(s) of the author(s) and their institution and/or affiliated laboratory, their postal and email addresses.
+The proposal must include an abstract and a provisional title.
+The abstract, in French or English, should be approximately 1,000 characters long.

-Proposals will be selected on the basis of their relevance to the above themes, and will close on December 29, 2023.
+Proposals will be selected based on their relevance to the above themes and will be accepted until December 29, 2023.